 Microsoft has been working on Windows 8 for a while, moving from general planning to more in-depth discussions in the spring; earlier this month the Windows team finalized the key scenarios.

-Microsoft is always starting planning the next version, as soon as they get clear.
-What’s going to make it into the version under development.
+Microsoft always starts planning the next version as soon as it’s clear what’s going to make it into the version under development.

 Here are 8 things about Windows 8 from Techradar that are clear: